Samson and Delilah (1949 film): Casting

-Burt Lancaster was the original choice to play Samson, but he declined due to a bad back.
-Body builder Steve Reeves was also considered and DeMille lobbied long and hard to get the studio to pick up Reeves, but both DeMille and the studio wanted Reeves to tone down his physique, which Reeves, still young and new to the industry, ultimately refused to do.
-DeMille finally decided to cast Victor Mature as Samson after admiring his performance in the film Kiss of Death (1947).
+Twelve years later, when he restarted his plans for the film, DeMille stated, "For Samson, I want a combination Tarzan, Robin Hood, and Superman."
+As early as December 1947, DeMille informed that he wanted to borrow Victor Mature from 20th Century Fox for the role.
+In January 1948, columnist Erskine Johnson reported that Mature was one of DeMille's candidates for the role.
+Burt Lancaster was also considered but he declined due to a bad back.
+Body builder Steve Reeves was another candidate and DeMille lobbied long and hard to get the studio to pick up Reeves, but both DeMille and the studio wanted Reeves to tone down his physique, which Reeves, still young and new to the industry, ultimately refused to do.
+In June 1948, after an 18-month search initially for an unknown "athletic young man", DeMille chose Mature after admiring his performance in the film Kiss of Death (1947).